Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 This pattern describes how $\pi$ is calculated with well-defined shapes without respect to units.
-In this pattern, we obtain $\pi$ from our calculations in Excel when we consider indicator variable to be equal to one when an experiment is within the union of the unit circle and square with side-length 2. **This is the pattern that you should try to replicate**
+In this pattern, we obtain $\pi$ from our calculations in Excel when we consider indicator variable to be equal to one when an experiment is within the union of the unit circle and square with side-length 2. **This is the pattern that you should try to replicate.**

 #### Pattern 2.
 Unit Circle of Radius 2 and Square with Side Length 1